 Evelyn's passion for potions and herbology started young and she's been developing those skills since she can remember.
 Although she's not particularly good with any of the wand magic that others seem to favor, she's curious, and often wonders at what she might learn about vampires or werewolves in Defense Against the Dark Arts, or about dragons in Care of Magical Creatures.
 She's also good at hopscotch, a game she picked up in the few brief years she was allowed to interact with muggle children, and can wash dishes better than most adults she knows.

-Evelyn is an adept climber and broom-rider, although her hand-eye coordination would make her a poor Quidditch player.
+Evelyn is an adept climber and broom-rider, and she has become a skilled Quidditch player.
 Most of her time at home is spent reading and she enjoys learning about mysticism.

 Father: Mathias Stones